-Do you know a great copy editor?
+Do you know a great editor?
 You can encourage their work by nominating someone (or yourself!) for ACES’ annual Robinson Prize.
-The prize honors a "copy editor of the year" whose work exemplifies the values that ACES promotes.
+The prize honors an "editor of the year" whose work exemplifies the values that ACES promotes.
 In addition to national recognition, the winner receives $2,000 and a spiffy crystal trophy.

 The prize is named for Pam Robinson, a founder and past president of ACES.
-One of Pam’s goals was to make copy editors more visible in the workplace and to encourage them to take a constructive role in the publishing process.
+One of Pam’s goals was to make editors more visible in the workplace and to encourage them to take a constructive role in the publishing process.

 Nominees are evaluated on a combination of elements, which can include editing, design, mentoring and training, fostering a sense of teamwork and pride among colleagues, and anything else that furthers the craft of professional editing.

-The contest is open to all copy editors working (at least partly) in the English language.
+The contest is open to all editors working (at least partly) in the English language.
 Work considered for nomination should be current but need not be tied to a specific calendar year.
 Members of the ACES Executive Committee, employees of ACES, and the administrators and judges of the contest are ineligible.